 Even so, Grayson turned his head and glared at the weak men.

 “Sorry sir,” one of them whispered while wiping his mouth.

 With that, Grayson turned back around, continuing their advance.
 Off in the distance, he saw a leafless dead-looking tree.
 Beyond the tree was a tall, abandoned building.
 According to his scouts, this was where the enemies where hiding out.
 He decided the tree was where they would get ready for their attack.

-As they got closer to the tree, they noticed several black birds circling above the tree and many others perched on the tree limbs and… something else.
+As they got closer to the tree, they noticed several black birds circling above it while many others perched on the limbs and... something else.
 He stopped his battalion with an out reached hand and continued alone.

 The tree was tall with a thick trunk.
 The branches extended out like claws, making it easy for the fifteen decomposed bodies to hang from a noose around their necks.
 The black birds that appeared to be perched on the tree limbs were actually perched on the dead’s heads and bodies, pecking at their rotting flesh.